Quirks, Bugs, Workarounds, and Hints

 Warden Supreme Default Behaviour

-- Adding a five minute verification time offset
+- Adding a five-minute verification time offset

-- Using the recommended default validity of iOS attestation statements plus that five minute offset
+- Using the recommended default validity of iOS attestation statements plus that five-minute offset

 - Generating truly random nonces that expire after this very same iOS validity